12-VidE/annotate-audio/README.md

 ### Options

-**They can be tweaked more easly using the modal.**
+Each audio-box has its owns.
+They can be tweaked manually or, more easily, **using the dedicated modal**.
-Only `source` is required, the others are all facoltative.
-The order is not important but it need to have the options before the comments.
+(Their order is not important but they need to be placed before the comments)

 | Layout | Name       | Default     | Values              | Description                                                                                               |
 | ------ | ---------- | ----------- | ------------------- | --------------------------------------------------------------------------------------------------------- |